-This feature lets you post the sum totals of orders' transactions to their specified accounts in QuickBooks.
-Totals are summed up by mapped journal entry types.
+The Post General Journal Entries feature lets you post the sum totals of orders' transactions to their specified accounts in QuickBooks.
+Totals are summed up by mapped journal entry (JE) types.

 Mapping and posting workflow

-- Map the journal entry types.
+- Next, map the journal entry (JE) types.
+You can map to an account or to an account's sub-account.
 Mapping requires setup by a competent accounting professional.

 Mapping and posting entries